Outstanding interview experience: exceptionally organized, highly professional staff, strong communication, and very low stress.

 Scenario: You are a pharmacists.
 Congratulations.
 What would happen if a prescription came in and your technicians could not read it?
 How would you handle the situation?

-Students said most interesting question asked at University of Montana Skaggs School of Pharmacy discussed various topics including choosing an animal to embody, overcoming challenging academic courses, identifying the most crucial aspect of their application, specifying their desired pharmacy field, and recounting ethical dilemmas encountered in pharmacy practice.
+Students said most interesting question asked at University of Montana Skaggs School of Pharmacy discussed various topics including choosing an animal to embody, identifying challenging academic courses, pinpointing a key aspect of their application, specifying a pharmacy specialization of interest, and recounting ethical dilemmas encountered in pharmacy settings.

 If you could be one animal what would it be and why?